bertiniteam/b2/README.md

 1. A compiler capable of the C++14 extensions.
 GCC 4.9.3 works well, but consumes a lot of memory.
 Apple's Clang coming with OSX XCode works well too, but lacks the `thread_local` keyword, so when `./configuring`, you have to disable this feature in the Bertini 2 core.
 2. [Boost](http://www.boost.org/).
 Minimum version is 1.56.
 1.61 will let you compile using expression templates for multiple precision floating point real computations, a valuable optimization.
 If you patch Boost.Multiprecision, you can enable them in earlier versions as well.
 3. [Eigen](eigen.tuxfamily.org).
-Minimum version is 3.2.
-The beta of the upcoming version 3.3 currently fails to build.
+Minimum version is 3.2.X, where the minimum tested X is about 5.
+The beta of the upcoming version 3.3 currently builds successfully, too.
 4. Current GNU Autotools.
 You need libtool, automake, and autoconf.
 The default versions of these on most platforms are insufficient, so go get them from your favorite package manager.
 Building using CMake is not set up yet, but if you want to set it up for us, please contribute!

 ### 1. Download